 Every day, we are influenced by an algorithm in the decisions and choices we make.
 They are ultimately there to try to help everyone to only see the content they are interested in.
 However, they can have an opposite effect by hiding content from users you follow because their content might not meet the criteria.

 Rep. Alexandria Ocasio-Cortez stated in early 2019 her issues with algorithms which are not only seen in social media but control a variety of technical outcomes, stating: “Algorithms are still made by human beings… if you don’t fix the bias, then you are just automating the bias.”
-Because of this and their constant changing, algorithms are a social media marketer’s worst nightmare.
+Because of this and their constant changing, an algorithm is a social media marketer’s worst nightmare.

 As user behaviour is a constantly changing pattern, having an understanding and maintenance on how algorithms are changing is crucial for your social strategy.